Lotus Elan

 Lotus Elan is the name of two separate ranges of automobiles produced by Lotus Cars.
 The first series of cars was produced between 1962 and 1975 as a rear-wheel drive vehicle.
-The second series was produced between 1989 and 1995 as a front-wheel drive vehicle.
+The second series was produced between 1989 and 1995 as a front-wheel drive vehicle co-developed with Isuzu and entirely decoupled from the 1962-75 cars from an engineering perspective.

 Timeline

 The first range of cars (1962–1975) comprised: